-Igor Golovatenko studied cello, composition, and conducting before turning his attention to singing during his studies in Moscow.
-After only six months vocal study with Maestro Dmitry Yurevich Vdovin who remains his menor today, Golovatenko made his vocal debut in the 2006 Russian premiere of Frederick Delius’s Eine Messe des Lebens with the Russian National Philharmonic Orchestra, conducted by Vladimir Spivakov.
+Musically gifted from a young age, Igor Golovatenko studied cello, composition, and conducting before turning his attention to singing during his studies in Moscow.
+After only six months vocal study with Maestro Dmitry Yurevich Vdovin, who remains his mentor today, Golovatenko made his vocal debut in the 2006 Russian premiere of Frederick Delius’s Eine Messe des Lebens with the Russian National Philharmonic Orchestra, conducted by Vladimir Spivakov.
 He made his debut at the Novaya Opera in the title role of Eugene Onegin and later made his first appearances at the Bolshoi as Falke in Die Fledermaus and as Germont in La traviata.
-The leading baritone of the Bolshoi, Golovatenko has sung much of his repertoire there and on tour with roles also including Figaro in Il Barbiere di Siviglia, Rodrigo in Don Carlos, Renato in Un Ballo in Maschera, Prince Yeletsky in The Queen of Spades, the title role in Eugene Onegin, and Robert in Iolanta.
+The leading baritone of the Bolshoi, Golovatenko has sung much of his repertoire there and on tour with roles including Figaro in Il Barbiere di Siviglia, Rodrigo in Don Carlos, Renato in Un Ballo in Maschera, Prince Yeletsky in The Queen of Spades, the title role in Eugene Onegin, and Robert in Iolanta.
 In Moscow, the artist also starred in an acclaimed concert performance of Thomas’s Hamlet.

 Golovatenko made his first appearances in Italy in the title role of Rigoletto in Savona, (directed by legendary baritone Rolando Panerai) as Montfort in Les Vepres Siciliennes at the Teatro San Carlo in Naples and at the Teatro Regio in Torino, and as Pasha Seid in Il Corsaro in Trieste.
 Golovatenko made his debuts at the Glyndebourne Festival as Severo in Donizetti’s Poliuto and subsequently returned as Germont in La traviata, at the Salzburg Festival in 2018 as Yeletsky in The Queen of Spades, and in 2019 made his debut at the Metropolitan Opera in the same role.
 In the autumn of 2018 he appeared at the Bayerische Staatsoper as Di Luna in Il Trovatore, and at the Semperoper Dresden as Enrico in Lucia di Lammermoor.
 He subsequently debuted at the Opéra national de Paris as Riccardo in I Puritani.
-In 2019 he made his debut at the Royal Opera House, Covent Garden and at the Los Angeles Opera as Germont, and at the Washington Opera in Eugene Onegin.
-In the spring of 2020 Golovatenko returned in the new production of I Masnadieri.
+In 2019, Golovatenko made his debut at the Royal Opera House, Covent Garden, as well as at the Los Angeles Opera as Germont, and at Washington Opera in Eugene Onegin.
+In the spring of 2020 Golovatenko returned in a new production of I Masnadieri.
 He opened the 2020 season with his debut at the Wiener Staatsoper as Rodrigue in Don Carlos.
-He also sang Germont there later in the season.
+He later returned to the theatre in the role of Germont.

 Other performances have include Enrico at the Cologne Opera, his return to the Glyndebourne Festival as Germont in La traviata, Rachmaninov’s Spring Cantata with the BBC Symphony Orchestra at the Barbican, Iokanaan in Mariotte’s Salome and Carlo Gustavo in Foroni’s Cristina regina di Svezia at the Wexford Festival, the title role in Eugene Onegin at Teatro San Carlo di Napoli, Shchelkalov and Rangoni in Boris Godunov at Teatro Massimo Palermo (directed by Hugo de Ana); Shchelkalov in Boris Godunov at Bayerische Staatsoper (conducted by Kent Nagano and directed by Calixto Bieito), and Germont in La traviata (directed by Francesca Zambello), and Posa in Don Carlos (directed by Adrian Noble) at the Bolshoi.
 Golovatenko made his debut in Bordeaux in Bellini’s Il Pirata.